OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

 Detailed Description
 --------------------

-The data struture in OpenMA is mostly a tree-like structure (more exactly it is a graph as a node can have several parents).
+The data struture in OpenMA is mostly a tree-like structure (more exactly it is a graph, as a node can have several parents).
 The general idea is to store data in a dynamic structure without the need to modify the internal storage each time a new category of data is added (e.g. pressure, GPS, etc.).
 Thus, it would be simpler to integrate new kind of file formats as well as new models.

 Children nodes are owned by their parents.
 Thus only the first parent(s) (e.g. the root' tree) has to be deleted.
-This one can be stored in a smart pointer (shared, unique pointer) to not manage its deletion.
+This one can be stored in a smart pointer (shared, unique pointer) to avoid managing its deletion.
 For example:

     ma::Node* root = new ma::Node("root");
     ma::Node* leafA = new ma::Node("leafA",&root); // Owned by the root